UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 ### Introduction
 **FDSNWS** (Federation of Digital Seismograph Networks Web Services) is a set of web services that allow users to access and retrieve seismic data from various seismological networks and data centers.
 This documentation will guide you through the process of using FDSNWS to download ground motion data and its metadeta from the UPRI EarthquakeHub Network.
 Understanding the distinction among these two is essential to make interpretations more significant.
 In the context of FDSNWS,

-- **Data:** This is the actual seismic information you're interested in, like the earthquake measurements, shaking patterns, and seismograph readings.
+- **Data:** This is the actual seismic information you’re interested in: the measurement of the ground motion either in displacement, velocity, or acceleration

-- **Metadata:** This provides important details *about* the data.
-It includes information such as when and where the seismic event occurred, how strong it was, and the equipment used to record the data.
-Think of metadata as helpful labels that give you context and understanding about the seismic data you're looking at.
+- **Metadata:** This provides important details *about the station/s (seismic sensor) that records the data.* It includes information such as where the station is located, its frequency response, and other organizational information.
+Think of metadata as the digital *manual* of the seismic instrument.

 ### Service Overview

-FDSNWS provides various services for accessing different types of data.
-The most commonly used service for ground motion data is the ```dataselect``` service.
-While the ```station``` service is used to obtain the metadata
+FDSNWS provides various services for accessing different products of a seismic network.The service used for ground motion data is the ```dataselect``` service.
+While the ```station``` service is used to obtain the metadata.

 #### DataSelect
 This service  allows you to retrieve time series data from seismological instruments.
 In the context of seismology, time series data refers to recordings of ground motion or seismic activity ***over time.***